The Holy Family Chapel

 Liturgical Furnishings

-Beginning in 1949, a small classroom chapel served the school for decades.
-Its cast aluminum and brass holy water fonts, candle holders, and mid-century modern lectern are still used today, connecting generations of students through a shared life of prayer.
+A small classroom served as the school's chapel for decades prior to the new build.
+Its cast aluminum and brass holy water fonts, candle holders, and mid-century modern lectern are still in use today, connecting generations of students through a shared life of prayer.

-President KC McKenna '00 is pictured here leading the eucharistic ministers at the Class of 1999 Baccalaureate Mass.
-The Cross he is carrying is still displayed today in The Holy Family Chapel.
+President KC McKenna ’00 leads the Eucharistic Ministers at the Class of 1999 Baccalaureate Mass.
+The processional cross he carries is still displayed today.

 Request Prayers